Accessing our website

 We have added the world-leading digital inclusion software, Browsealoud, to our website - making our content more accessible with reading and translation support.

-Click on the Browsealoud launch pad that appears on the top left hand corner of your screen to launch the support toolbar.
+Click on the Browsealoud launch pad that appears in the corner of your screen to launch the support toolbar.
+It may appear in different corners of your screen depending on whether you are using a computer, phone or tablet.
 Then simply click on any text to hear it read out loud.

 How does Browsealoud help?